At a high level, the WordPress membership plugin can run a successful member-focused online business.

-Depending on the membership site you’re building, sometimes you may need some LMS features such as the ability to gamifying your content to help retain engagement and improve learning.
-Some membership plugins in this list have these features built-in, while with others you’d have to buy an additional plugin.
+Depending on the membership site you’re building, sometimes you may need some LMS features, such as the ability to gamifying your content to help retain engagement and improve learning.
+Some membership plugins in this list have these features built-in, while with others, you’d have to buy an additional plugin.

 Membership plugins are similar in more ways than they’re different.
-Where there are differences, they tend to be small but can often make it or break it when deciding on the best membership plugin for your business.
+Where there are differences, they tend to be small but can often make or break when deciding on the best membership plugin for your business.

 Marketing & Sales